Thanks to the quirky magic of Facebook, the first person to wish me a Happy Birthday this year was my high school Spanish teacher.

 Gee Wiz, that message thrilled me, though we probably hadn’t spoken in more than 30 years!

-Gladys Wisnefske brought an enticing element of savoir faire to our little Catholic High School.
+Gladys Wisnefski brought an enticing element of savoir faire to our little Catholic High School.
 She had serious brown eyes and an intriguing maiden name, wore bright colored silk and spoke with a cultured Chilean accent.

-Señora Wisnefske taught history, religion, world politics and deportment under the unassuming class name of Spanish 3, Spanish 4 and Spanish 5.
+Señora Wisnefski taught history, religion, world politics and deportment under the unassuming class name of Spanish 3, Spanish 4 and Spanish 5.
 We learned to conjugate Spanish verbs naturally while we discussed novels and the daily news.

 And the field trips, oh my!
 Thanks to the worldly señora, my friends and I travelled to Guatemala for five weeks during the summer between our sophomore and junior year.
 I climbed up one side of a volcano and slid down the other side on an ash trail, explored the ancient city of Tikal, and saw coffee fields from the passenger seat of a helicopter.
 I rode a motor cycle in the rain (though I wasn’t supposed to), danced in the street and got my ears pierced.